 A woman’s iron needs are even greater during pregnancy, if they have recently given blood, if they use an intra-uterine device, have heavy losses during menstruation and for those women who restrict their meat, fish or poultry intake.

 Men need iron too but not as much.
-Unless there’s a medical issue that results in a decrease of iron absorption or an increase of iron losses, men typically don’t have to pay special
+Unless there’s a medical issue that results in a decrease of iron absorption or an increase of iron losses, men typically don’t have to pay special attention to their iron intake.

 Not All Iron Is Created Equal